drorlab/pensa/docs/about.rst

 - **cluster structures across ensembles** via k-means or regular-space clustering and write out the resulting clusters as trajectories.
 - trace allosteric information flow through a protein using **state-specific information** analysis methods.

+Biomolecules can be featurized using backbone torsions, sidechain torsions, or arbitrary distances (e.g., between all backbone C-alpha atoms).
+We also provide density-based methods to featurize water and ion pockets as well as a featurizer for hydrogen bonds.
+The library is modular so you can easily write your own feature reader.

+PENSA also includes trajectory processing tools based on MDAnalysis and plotting functions using Matplotlib.

 All functionality is available as a python package.
-For the most common applications, example `python scripts <https://github.com/drorlab/pensa/tree/master/scripts>`_ are provided.

-To make yourself familiar with PENSA's functionality, see the `tutorial <https://pensa.readthedocs.io/en/latest/tut-1-intro.html>`_.

 Citation
 ********

-If you publish about work for which PENSA was useful, please cite it accordingly.
+If you publish about work for which PENSA was useful, please cite our [preprint](https://arxiv.org/abs/2212.02714):

+    Systematic Analysis of Biomolecular Conformational Ensembles with PENSA
+    M. Vögele, N. J. Thomson, S. T. Truong, J. McAvity, U. Zachariae, R. O. Dror arXiv:2212.02714 [q-bio.BM] 2022

-The general citation, representing the "concept" of the software is the following:
+The reference for the software implementation itself is the following:

     Martin Vögele, Neil Thomson, Sang Truong, Jasper McAvity.
 (2021).
 PENSA.
 Zenodo. http://doi.org/10.5281/zenodo.4362136